zopencommunity/meta/docs/Guides/Porting.md

 ### Leveraging the z/OS Open Tools meta repo

 The meta repo (https://github.com/ZOSOpenTools/meta) consists of common tools and files that aid in the porting process, including the `zopen` suite of tools.
-Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package. `zopen download` provides a mechanism to download the latest published z/OS Open Tools packages.
+Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package. `zopen install` provides a mechanism to download the latest published z/OS Open Tools packages.

 Many tools depend on other tools to be able to build or run.
 You will need to provide both _bootstrap_ tools (i.e. binary tools not from source), as well as _prod_ tools (i.e. _production_ level tools previously built